okikechinonso/wallet-engine/README.md

 # Wallet-Egnine
+This demonstrate how wallet a works.

+Run the command to download all dependencies.
 ```
 go mod tidy
 ```

-Before run the code make sure you add a ``.env`` file  in the root directory of project that contains the following:
+Before you run the code make sure you add a ``.env`` file  in the root directory of project that contains the following:
 ```
-DB_HOST=127.0.0.1
 DB_PORT=<your db port>
 DB_USER=<your db username>
 DB_PASS=<your db password>